secretGeek/documentation/en/user-guide/interactions/index.md

 ## API Overview

-Underpinning the user interaction infrastructure is the abstract `Interaction` class.
+Underpinning the interaction infrastructure is the abstract `Interaction` class.
 This class provides a means of referring to _any_ interaction, regardless of the type of the interaction's result.

 The `Interaction<TResult>` class extends `Interaction` and strongly-types the result of the interaction.
 For example, an `Interaction<bool>` is capable of obtaining a yes/no answer.